Sparky

 What Affects the Cost

 • Splashback area.
 A single wall behind the cooktop is 2–4m2.
 A full kitchen splashback covering all benchtop walls might be 6–12m2.
-Larger areas reduce the per-square-metre rate because setup time is fixed.
+Larger areas reduce the per-square-metre rate because the tiler's setup time is fixed.

 City and Regional Price Comparison